Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Short-Notes/Ch-09-Compute-Services/Compute-Services.md

 the latest AWS services.
 Getting started is easy, you simply log into the AWS Management Console to order your Outposts servers, choosing from a wide range of compute and storage options.
 You can order one or more servers, or quarter, half, and full rack units.

-AWS Wavelength
-AWS Wavelength is an AWS Infrastructure oﬀering optimized for mobile edge computing applications.
+- AWS Wavelength : is an AWS Infrastructure oﬀering optimized for mobile edge computing applications.
 Wavelength Zones are AWS infrastructure deployments that embed AWS compute and storage services within communications service providers’ (CSP) datacenters at the edge of the 5G network, so application traﬃc from 5G devices can reach application servers running in Wavelength Zones without leaving the telecommunications network.
 This avoids the latency that would result from application traﬃc having to traverse multiple hops across the Internet to reach their destination, enabling customers to take full advantage of the latency and bandwidth beneﬁts oﬀered by modern 5G networks.
-VMware Cloud on AWS
-VMware Cloud on AWS is an integrated cloud oﬀering jointly developed by AWS and VMware delivering a highly scalable, secure and innovative service that allows organizations to seamlessly migrate and extend their on-premises VMware vSphere-based environments to the AWS Cloud running on next-generation Amazon Elastic Compute Cloud (Amazon EC2) bare metal infrastructure.
+VMware Cloud on AWS VMware Cloud on AWS is an integrated cloud oﬀering jointly developed by AWS and VMware delivering a highly scalable, secure and innovative service that allows organizations to seamlessly migrate and extend their on-premises VMware vSphere-based environments to the AWS Cloud running on next-generation Amazon Elastic Compute Cloud (Amazon EC2) bare metal infrastructure.
 VMware Cloud on AWS is